 Katherine Balch (b.
 1991) writes music that aims to capture the intimacy of existence through sound.
-Often influenced by extra-musical arts, philosophy, and literature, she seeks a heterogenous yet formally cohesive aesthetic that blends lyricism with textural landscapes.
+Often influenced by extra-musical arts, philosophy, and literature, she seeks a heterogenous yet formally cohesive aesthetic that blends lyricism with textural soundscapes.

 Recent recognitions include fellowships from Aspen, Norfolk, Fontainebleau, and Santa Fe music festivals, LA Phil's National Composer's Intensive, several ASCAP Morton Gould Awards, a BMI student composer award, New England Conservatory’s Donald Martino Prize, Fontainebleau’s Prix du Composition, first prize in America Modern Ensemble’s 8th annual Composition Competition, Grand Prize in ISB's composition competition, Yale's Alumni Association Prize and Woods Chandler Memorial Prize, and a Charles Ives Scholarship from the American Academy of Arts and Letters.